-On average, we each go to the loo between six and eight times every day.
+On average, we use toilets between six and eight times every day.
 That means that every year, we make an average of 2,500 trips to the loo.
 Over the course of the average lifetime, we spend as much as up to three years in the bathroom.
 If you’re one of the people who retreat into the loo with a book, or even a phone as I mention further down, it could be considerably longer.

 3. How You Hang Your Loo Roll is a Matter for Academic Study